OKAPIOrbits/OkapiAngularConnector/README.md

 After cloning please run `npm install`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# NOTE
+This repository is currently not maintained.
+For a more recent version, please contact sven@okapiorbits.com